 Oguz, F., Chu, C., & Chow, A., (2015).
 Studying Online: Student Motivations and Experiences in ALA-Accredited LIS Programs.
 Journal of Education for Library and Information Science 56 (3), 213.

 Murray, C., Nemati, H., White, J., Chow, A., & Pow, A. (2015).
 Domestic Violence Service Providers’ Needs and Perceptions of Technology: A Qualitative Study.
 Journal of Technology in Human Services, 33 (2), 133-155.

 Chow, A. & Croxton, R. (2014).
 A Usability Evaluation of Academic Virtual Reference Services.
 College & Research Libraries, Vol. 75, no. 3, 309-361.

 Chow, A., Bridges, M., Commander, P., & Figley, A. (2014).
 The Website Design and Usability of US Academic and Public Libraries.
 Reference & User Services Quarterly, 53:3, Spring 2014.

 Murray, C., Chow, A., Marsh, L., Croxton, R., & Poteat, L. (2014).
 Domestic Violence Service Providers’ Technology Readiness and Information Needs.
-Journal of Aggression, Maltreatment & Trauma (in press).
+Journal of Aggression, Maltreatment & Trauma.

 Citations and Published Works